 - The Inventory System from Monks & Mystics has been cut for the interim, but it may return.
 Henrik recognised it is an important role-playing feature but for CK2 it was often abused to facilitate modifier inflation via items in a way the game couldn’t account for.

-- The Old Gods (867) start date will still be usable.
+- The Old Gods (867) start date will still be usable but they've cut other start dates.
 Same End Date expected of 1453.

 - Crusader Kings 3 will launch with roughly “half” of CK2 + Expansions in terms of features, and roughly “two-thirds” of CK2 + Expansions in terms of written content.

 - You won’t be able to have a Horse Pope at launch.
 Generally, the team are taking a more ‘serious’ approach to the game for the initial release, and there will be Hearts of Iron 4-style Game Rules that can turn off/on supernatural content.

 We’ve thought a lot about that.
 I don’t think we want to replicate the same expansions CK2 had.
 I think some of the features will come back.
 We have to think about how we package that, whether they’ll be paid or free, and of course I’m leaning towards if a feature is returning it should probably be free and we should charge money for completely new stuff.
 That’s the general philosophy - there might be exceptions with a returning feature that’s partially paid-for, but in general I don’t want to retread the same territory in the same way.